datagrok/opinions/DESIGN.md

 To limit the amount of data we have to work with and defer decisions about ontology, we can store the full values for Avatars, Targets, and Metrics elsewhere and merely reference them from the opinion tuple.

 At first glance, we might think URIs would work well for this purpose.
-But we wouldn't want an opinion made about the content of a URI to remain valid if the content changes, so let's store instead the hash values of the content, not the URI, of Targets and Metrics.
+But we wouldn't want an opinion made about the content of a URI to remain valid if the content changes.
+So, let's store instead the hash values of the content, not the URIs, of Targets and Metrics.

+With a hash function _H_ that takes as input data of any length and outputs a fixed-length hash value, the resulting opinion tuple is now fixed-length:

 	(H(Avatar), H(Target), H(Metric), Rating)